Maribyrnong River: History

 The first Europeans to explore along the river were the party led by Charles Grimes, Deputy Surveyor-General of New South Wales, in February 1803.
 John Batman is likely to have explored up the river in early 1835.
 With the establishment of the colony of Melbourne later that year, sheep runs were soon established by Edmund Davis Fergusson and Michael Solomon in the Avondale and Sunshine areas.
 On Solomon's sheep station the ford now near the west end of Canning Street in Avondale Heights soon became known as Solomon's Ford.
 This was the lowest crossing on the Saltwater (Maribyrnong) River, and the furthest inland point of tidal influence.
 Batman is believed to have crossed the river at this point probably in the well worn steps of Aboriginals.
 It was for many years the only way from Melbourne to Geelong and land west.

-During the second half of the 19th century much of Melbourne's industry was located along the river, and the water became very degraded.
-With the closure of many industries since the 1960s and 1970s, much river front land has opened up to parkland and highly sought after residential estates.
+During the second half of the 19th century much of Melbourne's industry was located along the river, and the water quality became very degraded.
+With the closure of many industries since the 1960s and 1970s, much river front land has opened up to parkland and residential estates.